Grade: 1st

 Power of the Sun

-The sun, and it’s energy, is essential to many of the living things on a farm and may even influence more than first meets the eye!
-While spending time in our Greenhouse, we will see first hand the sun at work.
+The sun, and its energy, is essential to many of the living things on a farm and may even influence more than first meets the eye!
+While spending time in our Greenhouse and other winter growing areas, we will see first hand the sun at work to overcome any obstacle, like winter.

 • 1.ESS.1: The sun is the principal source of energy.